angelaconde/hangman/README.md

 ![Preview (Spanish)](https://github.com/angelaconde/hangman/blob/master/preview01.png)

-My first javascript project for an assigment.
+My first JavaScript project for an assigment.

 No backend, the word lists are stored as constants.